rhizoome/git-darcs/README.md

 merge-request has been accepted.
 Note `git-darcs clone` will copy git-remotes from the source, so you can push into your fork if it is set up.

+If you pull into `dms-track` instead, you have to remove patches or commits on both darcs and git, keeping darcs and git manually in sync.

 ```bash
 $> cd ..
 $> git darcs clone dms-track/ dms-stage